gobbyo/IoT/docs/tutorial-configure.md

 ---
-title: Configure your Windows Machine
+title: Configure your Windows Cloud Machine
 description: Install Visual Studio Code, a few extensions, and Git for windows, Python, Azure Maps and Identity Python client libraries
 author: jbeman@hotmail.com
 ---

-# Tutorial: Configure your Windows Machine
+# Tutorial: Configure your Windows Cloud Machine

+You'll need a cloud developer set up in order to deploy Azure services and remotely code your device.
 This tutorial must be completed before any other tutorials: you'll install Visual Studio Code, a few extensions, and Git for windows.
 Finally, you'll install Python, Azure Maps and Identity Python client libraries.

 ## Install Visual Studio Code and Extensions